homearanya/active-escapes/src/pages/tours/mtentu-explorer-hiking-trail.md

       subHeading: 'Hike Day 3: Mtentu – free day or self-exploration'
       description:
         - Hike into neighbouring Mkambati Nature Reserve –where you can do a 10km return hike to Mkambati & Strandloper waterfalls.
-        - For the fit and adventurous – take a paddle up the stunning Mtentu estuary and do the Swallowtail Falls rock-hop (approx. 10km return), or just enjoy a general relaxation day - swimming, snorkelling, beach chill.
+        - For the fit and adventurous – take a paddle up the stunning Mtentu estuary and do the Swallowtail Falls rock-hop (approx. 10km return), or just enjoy a general relaxation day - swimming, snorkelling or beach chill.
         - 'Overnight: <strong>Mtentu River Lodge </strong> (breakfast, packed lunch & dinner)'
     - heading: Day 4
       subHeading: 'Return Transfer Day'